 As always, the process of curating this year’s Umbra started with us looking through each submission and choosing the pieces that clearly represented the Creative Writing department through quality, craft, and thoughtfulness.
-However, by the time we finalized the pieces we wished to include, we realized that every submission was a work of poetry.
-Through poetic lyricism and concision, this issue tells the stories of many; stories of struggle, loss, happiness, and emotional ambiguity.
+This issue equally represents all four levels through poetry, fiction, and creative nonfiction.

-In another first for Umbra, we’d like to introduce Amélie Gowland, our first art director for the magazine.
+Returning for the second time, we’d like to introduce Amélie Gowland, our first art director for the magazine.
 Amélie is a Level IV student in Visual Art.
 She created the overall look, the cover banner, and curated the digital artwork of Level III Visual Arts students that we then matched with each piece of writing.
-We’re grateful for her contributions and willingness to work with us.
+We’re once again grateful for her contributions and willingness to work with us.

-Through its close focus on poetry, this issue explores new perspectives by looking dually to the past and future.
+This issue yet again explores new perspectives by looking dually to the past and future.
 As always, we appreciate the continued support with each new edition.
-Here’s to the winter issue of Umbra!
+Here’s to the spring issue of Umbra!

 The Umbra Editors